 The little boy put his hand on Miguel's shoulder.
 "We eat?
 I am hungry.
 We eat now?"

 Miguel cried, leaning over the lamb.

 "We could throw it in the creek," Billy said.
-Wewoka Creek was only a couple hundred yards away.
+Wewoka Creek was only 200 yards away.

 "Throw it in a creek?
 There is blood all over."
 Miguel stood and walked away from them into the dark.
 Billy, hearing Miguel's crying intensify, ducked his head and stared at the ground like he always did when he was nervous.
 He noticed blood had splashed his boot.
 It beaded up in red half-moons that with a shake rolled to the ground.